 This typical word from Quebec is an anglicism that comes directly from the English word "bean".

-The origin of this word is quite a mistery.
-The most likely hypothesis is that it would come from the English verb "to bob".
+The origin of this word is quite a mystery.
+The most likely hypothesis is that it would come from the English verb "to bob", to which Quebecers added the suffix "ette".

 boucane – smoke